 If you make several calls for more credit, it may mean multiple hard inquiries in a short period – an unfavorable look on your report.
 An increase can also help your reputation, though.

 Having more credit yet keeping your spending relatively the same will raise your credit utilization ratio.
 This means you have more money available to spend, but your actual expenses are kept low.

 Having a low ratio reflects well on you and keeping it up will eventually move your credit score up.
 Your ratio will obviously be higher if you spend more as a result of your credit increase, but this won’t necessarily be bad as long as you continue to make on-time payments and keep your balance as close to zero as possible.

 Almost everything regarding credit is a balancing act, and careful consideration before making any decision that involves credit will always be a wise move.
+The same applies to seeking more credit for personal lines of credit, home equity lines of credit, and other personal loans.
 It’s important to not make any hasty calls when they involve your finances, and you should always be aware of the impact your actions will have.
 As the saying goes, with great power comes great responsibility.